duesee/imap-codec/README.md

 misuse resistance (affecting API design), and (real-world) test coverage.

-No matter if implementing a client- or a server, you need the full spectrum of IMAP type definitions.
+No matter if implementing a client- or a server, you need the full set of IMAP type definitions.
 When you send a command with a specific [`Tag`], you expect a command completion response with the same [`Tag`].
 Thus, commands and responses must work well together (and are best provided by a single crate).
 As far as I know, `imap-proto` doesn't provide types that would be reusable in a generic server implementation.
-`imap-types` provides this complete set of IMAP type definitions for client and server implementations.
+`imap-types` provides type definitions for client- and server implementations.

-Parsing and serialization are different:
 As a client developer, you will never parse commands or serialize responses.
 As a server developer, you will never serialize commands or parse responses.
-Thus, you only need "half of" the spectrum of parsers and serializers.
+Thus, you only need "half of" the set of parsers and serializers.
-This functionality can be provided by separate crates (as long as both use the same types).
-`imap-proto` provides the "client half".
+As far as I know, `imap-proto` provides the "client half" only.
 `imap-codec` provides both the "client half" and the "server half".

+Separating types and codecs increases cohesion and (hopefully) paves the way for IMAP crates that operate at higher levels.
-Note that the maintenance cost of two crates, `imap-types` and `imap-codec`, could be higher than for `imap-proto`.
+However, the maintenance cost of two crates, `imap-types` and `imap-codec`, could be higher than for `imap-proto`.

 Generally, `imap-codec` has a more extensive API surface than `imap-proto` and could be [more challenging to use](construction).
 In return, it guarantees that you always construct valid messages and aims to make IMAP usable even for people with less IMAP experience.